jonahbeckford/dk/docs/SPECIFICATION.md

 The primary way today to supply this JSON document is through the command line syntax `post-object MODULE@VERSION -- CLI_FORM_DOC`, where **CLI_FORM_DOC** is a CLI-based recipe to construct a JSON document.

-The form has a `options` JSON object to describe how the JSON document submitted to a form maps to command line options, arguments and variables. *nit: This should be "command=schema" given to rule ... it has nothing to do with the misnamed 'form' object in values.json!*
+The form has a `options` JSON object to describe how the JSON document submitted to a form maps to command line options, arguments and variables. *nit: This should be "command==queryschema" given to rule ... it has nothing to do with the misnamed 'form' object in values.json!*

 The top-level fields of the form document are available in variables: